OData/v3ProtocolDocument/OData.markdown

 #### 7.2.3.5.
 The `$skip` System Query Option ####

-The  `$skip` System Query Option specifies that only the records after the first n should be returned, where n is a positive integer value specified in by `$skip` query option.
+The `$skip` System Query Option specifies that only the records after the first n should be returned, where n is a non-negative integer value specified in by `$skip` query option.

 For example: